 Easy To Learn And Easy To Do

 The fourth category is the key.
 These are things that are easy to learn and easy to do.
 You seem to have a natural propensity for them.
 When you are engaged in this sort of activity, time flies.
-The things that are easy for you to learn and do are the sort of things that you should be doing with your life.
+The things that are easy for you to learn and do are what you should be doing with your life.
 They indicate where your natural talents and abilities lie.
-Engaging in these activities with your whole heart, and committing yourself to become better and better, will give you all the joy, satisfaction, and happiness you could want in life.
+Engaging in these activities with your whole heart, and committing yourself to becoming better and better, will give you all the joy, satisfaction, and happiness you could want in life.

 Happiness Is Not An Accident

 Everyone has an area of excellence.
 Everyone has something that they can do outstandingly.
-It may take weeks, months, or even years for you to develop yourself in that area so that you can perform extraordinarily.
-Still, you will be strongly attracted to that sort of activity from the beginning.
-You will enjoy reading about it, talking about it, and thinking about it.
+It may take weeks, months, or even years for you to develop yourself in that area to perform extraordinarily.
+Still, you will be strongly attracted to that activity from the beginning.
+You will enjoy reading, talking about it, and thinking about it.
 You will find yourself admiring people who are outstanding in that area.
-And you will look longingly at that field and wonder what it would be like to be in it and to be successful at it.
+And you will look longingly at that field and wonder what it would be like to be in it and succeed at it.
 That is very often your heart’s desire.
 That area of activity where you can become excellent is probably what you were put on this earth to do.

 So resolve to persist until you succeed.
-The first part of courage is the resolve to launch in faith toward your objectives; the second part is your willingness to endure in the face of the inevitable disappointments and setbacks you will encounter on the road.
+The first part of courage is the resolve to launch in faith toward your objectives; the second part is your willingness to endure the inevitable disappointments and setbacks you will encounter on the road.

 Happiness is not an accident.
 Happy people deliberately do the things that invariably lead to happiness.
-Happy people are those who know what they want and then throw their whole hearts into using their unique talents.
+Happy people know what they want and throw their hearts into using their unique talents.
 And abilities to contribute to the world in the achievement of their goals.